Response of interferometers to the vacuum of quantum gravity: Remarks

 \section{Remarks}

 Until direct measurements of quantum gravitational effects are made, a wide range of possible phenomenologies and their predictions for realistic experiments are needed.
 Our central goal here was to show how a precision calculation in the most conservative theoretical framework---the standard effective field theory of perturbative quantum gravity---can be applied to make predictions in a realistic detector.

 The answer, consistent with basic EFT scaling arguments, is that the effects of quantum gravitational vacuum fluctuations are unobservably small.
+We give a detailed prediction for the graviton noise power spectral density in Fig. \ref{fig:psds}.
+In particular, we have studied the divergence structure of the EFT calculation, and shown that there are no UV or IR divergences at this order.
+This, in particular, implies that that EFT calculation is internally self-consistent, and there is no reason at the level of EFT to expect a large non-perturbative effect.

-However, we expect that our calculations can be used to investigate other proposals, such as~\cite{Hogan:2007hc,hogan2008measurement,Verlinde:2019xfb,Zurek:2020ukz,Li:2022mvy,Bub:2023bfi}, where quantum gravitational effects may be observably large.
+Moving forward, we expect that our calculational framework here, especially the detector model, can be used to investigate proposals invoking such large effects, such as~\cite{Hogan:2007hc,hogan2008measurement,Verlinde:2019xfb,Zurek:2020ukz,Li:2022mvy,Bub:2023bfi}, where quantum gravitational effects may be observably large.
 Our results should also be useful as a starting point to study higher-order (i.e., loop-level) effects and their divergence structure.